 Seventeen-year olds Andrew Thompson and Tim Griffin often take a walk through Brincliffe Woods with pet dog Summer.

-Recently they discovered that a bench in the woods, that overlooks countryside and allotments from its strategic spot, had been vandalised and broken in two.
+Recently, they discovered that a bench in the woods, which overlooks countryside and allotments from its strategic spot, had been vandalised and broken in two.

 The two A-level design and technology students at Birkdale and Notre Dame schools set themselves a Sunday afternoon project and constructed a new bench to replace the former one.

-“It appears to have beenmindless vandalism behind the former bench being wrecked, which is a great shame.
+“It appears to have been vandalis who wrecked the former bench, which is a great shame.

 “But it was a very positive action that the boys took.

-The Friends of Brincliffe Edge Wood meet there about once a month toplant and litter pick.
+The Friends of Brincliffe Edge Wood meet in the wood once a month to plant and litter pick.